berlino/berlino.github.io/_pages/about.md

 Hi, thanks for stopping by!

-:information_desk_person:  I am a third-year PhD student at the University of Edinburgh, advised by [Ivan Titov](http://ivan-titov.org/) and [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/index.php).
+:man_technologist:  I am a third-year PhD student at the University of Edinburgh, advised by [Ivan Titov](http://ivan-titov.org/) and [Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/index.php).
 I am interested in **(latent) discrete structures** that arise in problems such as structured prediction, semantic parsing and program synthesis, and combining machine learning with ideas from *combinatorial optimization* to handle such structures in developing methods to improve *(systematic) generalization*.

 :wave: Free feel to reach out if you'd like to talk about *structures* in languages!

-:speech_balloon: **I'm looking for a job where I can still do interesting research.**
+:clipboard: **I'm looking for a job where I can still do interesting research.**

 ## Publications